Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Evaluation

 \subsection{Evaluation on meeting-in-a-grid}

+We first conduct experiments on a standard partially observable meeting-in-a-grid domain \cite{amato2009incremental} to be consistent with previous work \cite{omidshafiei2017deep}.
+The meeting-in-a-grid task consists of one moving target and two agents in a grid world.
+Agents get reward of 1 for simultaneously landing on the target location and 0 otherwise.
+Episodes terminate after 40 transitions or upon successful meeting at the target.
+Agents have noisy transition probability of 0.1, where agents' moves end up in an unintended position (uniformly left, right and still) at the rate of $0.1$.
+Observations include flickering locations of the agents themselves and the target.

-We first conduct experiments using recurrent versions of the methods.
+Again, to be consistent with previous work~\cite{omidshafiei2017deep}, we use recurrent versions of our methods.
 We label the architecture with added Recurrency as LH-I{\bf R}QN.
 The network starts with 2 fully connected layers of 32 and 64 neurons respectively, then has an LSTM layer with 64 memory cells and a fully connected layer with 32 neurons which then maps onto value estimates for each action.
-We use $\beta=0.4$, $\gamma = 0.95$ and Adam optimizer \cite{kingma2014adam} for training.
-For quantile estimators, we sample 16 of $\tau$ and $\tau^{\prime}$ to approximate return distributions, and $\tau$ embeddings are combined with the LSTM output.
+We use $\beta=0.4$, $\gamma = 0.95$ and Adam \cite{kingma2014adam} for training.
+For quantile estimators, we sample 16 for $\tau$ and $\tau^{\prime}$ to approximate return distributions, and $\tau$ embeddings are combined with the LSTM output.

-We use a partially observable meeting-in-a-grid domain \cite{amato2009incremental} to be consistent with previous work \cite{omidshafiei2017deep}.
-The meeting-in-a-grid task consists of one moving target and two agents in a grid world.
-Agents get reward 1 for simultaneously landing on the target location, 0 otherwise.
-Episodes terminate after 40 transitions or upon successful meeting-at-target.
-Observations include flickering locations of the agents themselves and the target, and actions result in stochastic transitions.

 We first evaluate LH-IRQN's performance against HDRQN \cite{omidshafiei2017deep} and H-IRQN on a 4$\times$4 grid (Fig.~\ref{fig:capture_flag}).
 H-IRQN is a version of LH-IRQN that does not use TDL, but uses IRQN with hysteresis (Eq~\ref{eq:update}).
-Note that HDRQN has a large variance because it does not robustly solve the task---only a portion of seeds reached near-optimal policies.
-Our IRQN-based methods show more stability concerning reaching optimality, but not utilizing TDL makes agents susceptible to environment stochasticity, producing lesser joint policies over time.
-We find similar results for higher dimensional ($5\times5$, $6\times6$) variations of the benchmark (found in Supplementary Material), except for $3\times3$ which is too simple to differentiate the methods.
-Directly applying LDQN, with convolution layers replaced by fully-connected layers to better suit the observations, on meeting-in-a-grid failed to solve the tasks due to the high flickering probability and efficient observation encoding.
-Additional comparisons with LDQN are given in section \ref{sec:high_d} and \ref{sec:cmotp}.
+Both of our IRQN methods outperform HDRQN in both learning rate and final performance.
+HDRQN has a large variance because it does not robustly solve the task---only a portion of seeds reached near-optimal policies.
+Our IRQN-based methods show more stability concerning reaching optimality, but not utilizing TDL makes agents susceptible to environment stochasticity, producing fewer near-optimal joint policies over time.
+Our methods similarly outperform HDRQN in higher dimensional ($5\times5$, $6\times6$) variations of the benchmark , except for $3\times3$ which is too simple to differentiate the methods.